-In virtual casinos, it is most common to play alone directly against the dealer, without other players at the table, unless you play live blackjack, in which case other players can join.
+In virtual casinos, it is most common to play alone directly against the dealer, without other players at the table.
+As an exception, when playing live blackjack, other players can join.

-In any game or variant of blackjack – whether in an online casino or in a physical one, the aim of the game is to get as close as possible, but never exceed, the total score of 21 in a single hand.
+The aim of any game or variant of blackjack – whether in an online casino or in a physical one, is to get as close as possible, but never exceed, the total score of 21 in a single hand.

 Thus, as a player, your goal is to make 21 points with your cards or to bring your hand as close as possible to 21.